Kwanzaa Wreath Craft Project

 - Grades: PreK–K, 1–2, 3–5, 6–8

-Students can give this wreath as a gift to decorate for Kwanzaa.
-Each night of the celebration, they can read a principle and its decription from the wreath.
+Students can give this wreath as a gift decoration for Kwanzaa.
+Each night of the celebration, they can read a principle and its description from the wreath.

 What You Need

 - Contruction paper in red, green, and black